-We’ve got the answers—Mondays when the Summit Racing tech department tackles your automotive-related conundrums.
+We’ve got the answers—the Summit Racing tech department tackles your automotive-related conundrums.
 This week, we’ll show you some tricks for getting better gas mileage this holiday season–and all year through!
 Although these upgrades are mentioned specifically for a recreational vehicle, they’ll also make a difference in your every day vehicle, too.

 K.G. • Groton, CT